-The Muslims who had migrated from Makkah were taken into the homes of the Muslims already living in Medina.
+The Muslims who had migrated from Makkah were taken into the homes of the Muslims already living in Madinah.
 They worked together to build the mosque and they then prayed in it together, led by their Prophet.

 Even the poor-due, called zakah (obligatory alms), which Muslims give to the poor at the command of Allah, was revealed to them so that none of the brothers should lack anything, whilst others had plenty.

 In fact, all of the Five Pillars of Islam, revealed by Almighty Allah, strengthen this brotherhood of Muslims and are signs of it.